Surgical Abortion Care

 - Irregular bleeding or spotting for the first 2 weeks.

 - Cramping for the first 2 weeks.
-Some women may have menstrual-like cramping for as long as 6 weeks.
+Some women may have cramping (like menstrual cramps) for as long as 6 weeks.

 - Emotional reactions for 2 to 3 weeks.

 Call your doctor immediately if you have any of these symptoms after an abortion:

 - Severe bleeding.
 Both medical and surgical abortions usually cause bleeding that is different from a normal menstrual period.
 Severe bleeding can mean:

 - Passing clots that are bigger than a golf ball, lasting 2 or more hours.

 - Soaking more than 2 large pads in an hour, for 2 hours in a row.

 - Bleeding heavily for 12 hours in a row.

 - Signs of infection in your whole body, such as headache, muscle aches, dizziness, or a general feeling of illness.
 Severe infection is possible without fever.